 (From Sephora’s website)

 “For a beautiful, bronze glow that illuminates the skin, this ultra-hydrating body lotion is streak-free, easy to apply, and quick-drying.
 It delivers instant skin-perfecting coverage to blur imperfections and has no self tan smell, yet features a new mood-boosting fragrance.
 Reapply daily, or as desired, to build your depth of tan.”

 I used it for the first time on a Friday night.
 If there were any major mishaps, I’d have two days to hide in my house and try to scrub off the evidence.
-To prep my skin I showered, exfoliated a little with a natural body scrub, and shaved my legs.
+To prep my skin I showered, exfoliated a little with a good body scrub and shaved my legs.

 Easy to apply?

 The formula is slightly tinted, which makes things a little easier because you can see where it’s going (on fair to light complexions).
 It has a really thick consistency, and takes some effort to spread evenly onto the skin.